robdodson/robdodson.github.com/source/_posts/2011-09-23-how-to-use-rvm-for-rails3.markdown

 title: "A Basic RVM Tutorial for Rails 3"
 date: 2011-09-23 07:33
 comments: true
-categories: rvm rails rails3 ruby chain
+categories: [RVM, Rails, Rails 3, Ruby]
 ---

 ###What is RVM?